jinntrance/pool/README.md

 Its features include:

 * Network failure tolerance.
-* Establishing and closing connections on demand depending on the .
+* Establishing and closing connections on demand depending on the network state.

 # Installation